grkngs/cs353Getflo/index.md

 # 1- Introduction
 This is the project proposal for the database system of online flower shopping application.
 The proposal contains the description, requirements, limitations and e/r diagram of the system.
 It explains how/why we need a database system for this web based application.
 The proposal starts with project description section.
 This section explains the properties and general purpose of the system, as well as the necessity of a database.
 After that, requirements section contains functional and nonfunctional requirements of the system.
 Functional requirements describe the service that the system will offer.
 Nonfunctional requirements explain the criterias to judge the operations of the system.
-Nonfunctional requirements are stated as … .
+Nonfunctional requirements are stated as security, reliability, user-friendliness, performance, adaptability, configurability.
 Next, limitations section describes the boundaries of the system, that is, the things that system is not able to accomplish.
 Further, there is conceptual database diagram for the system.
 E/R diagram shows the entities and relations that is needed to be established in order to create the system.